lng2020/lng2020/README.md

 ### 👋 Hello!

-I'm Nanguan Lin and I'm actively seeking **an SDE internship for Summer 2025 or Fall 2025 (with co-op) in United States**
+I'm Nanguan Lin and I'm actively seeking **an SDE internship for Summer 2025 or Fall 2025 (with co-op) in the United States**.
+Feel free to contact me if you have any opportunities or questions.

 **About Me:**

-- 📘 **Education**: Currently completing my BSc in CS at ECUST.
+- 📘 **Education**: I am completing my BSc in CS at ECUST.
 Enrolled for an MEng in ECE at UIUC.
 - 🔧 **Professional Experience**: I maintain [Gitea](https://gitea.com/), a comprehensive self-hosted Git service.
 - 🎯 **Interests**: Full-stack development, DevOps, and cloud infrastructure